Mr-Scooty/ShatterCore/README.md

 # ShatterCore

 ## Introduction
-ShatterCore is an open-source game server application and framework designed for hosting massively multiplayer online role-playing games (MMORPGs), and it is based on the popular MMORPG, World of Warcraft (WoW) and seeks to recreate the gameplay experience of the Cataclysm expansion.
+ShatterCore is an open-source game server application and framework designed for hosting massively multiplayer online role-playing games (MMORPGs), and it is based on the popular MMORPG, World of Warcraft (WoW) and seeks to recreate the gameplay experience of the Cataclysm expansion - patch 4.3.4 (15595).

-This project builds upon the work of [TrinityCore](https://github.com/TrinityCore/TrinityCore) and [The-Cataclysm-Preservation-Project](https://github.com/The-Cataclysm-Preservation-Project), continuing their efforts on patch 4.3.4.
+The project is a fork of [The-Cataclysm-Preservation-Project](https://github.com/The-Cataclysm-Preservation-Project) and is based on [TrinityCore](https://github.com/TrinityCore/TrinityCore).

 ## Long-term Goals